As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links. See our full disclosure here.

 The pictures of my rock doodles are some of my most popular pictures on my Instagram page.
 The first question I get asked is where do I find such smooth rocks?
-I’m lucky enough to live near a beach filled with them, but if you’re having trouble finding your own, I suggest visiting your local garden center and seeing if they sell river rocks.
-Once you have your rocks, it’s time to get supplies.
-Below is a list of my favorites.
-(This post contains affiliate links)
+I’m lucky enough to live near a beach filled with them, but if you’re having trouble finding your own, I see some places below where you can buy rocks online!
+(This post contains affiliate links for convenience)

 For clean, white designs, my favorite pen to use is this uni-ball signo gel pen.

 For younger children, I really like these neon liquid chalk pens by OOLY.
 You can also use them on glass, chalkboards and other surfaces.
 The chunky tip makes drawing designs and letters easy for kids.

 When it comes to sealing your finished doodle rocks, you can either seal with a glossy or matte finish.
 For a glossy glass like finish, I love this gloss spray sealant.
 If you prefer a more matte finish, my favorite sealant is this matte clear finish.
 I almost always use a spray sealant when using markers or pens on rocks so that the designs don’t get smeared (I’ve learned from personal experience).

 I’m excited to announce that you can now order my latest book, The Rock Art Handbook on Amazon.
 It has over 30 different rock art tutorials featuring dot painting, marbling, embellishments, decoupaging and much more.
 In the book I go in-depth on different art supplies that you can use on rocks and provide a ton of tutorials to get your creativity flowing.

 For more fun ideas for decorating rocks check out my other rock posts: